TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/3-moving-repeating-snippets-to-partials.rst

 their namespace needs to be imported.
 For information about how to import a namespace, see :ref:`importing-namespaces`.

-You can use a :ref:`global-namespace-import`, or :ref:`imports the namespace
+It's possible to use a :ref:`global-namespace-import`, or :ref:`imports the namespace
 <importing-namespaces>` within the Partial, or within the Template.
-The last two
-options can be used consecutively.

 .. note::